Pack3tL0ss/ConsolePi/README.md

 ## **Configuration:**

 The Configuration file is validated and created during the install.
-Settings can be modified post-install via the configuration file /etc/ConsolePi.conf
+Settings can be modified post-install via the configuration file `/etc/ConsolePi.conf` (Some Changes will require consolepi-upgrade to be ran to take effect)

 ### **Console Server:**

 #### TELNET

+*Don't overlook consolepi-menu which supports remote ConsolePi discovery and provides a single launch point into any local and remote connections discovered*

 - Serial/Console adapters are reachable starting with telnet port 8001 +1 for each subsequent adapter plugged in (8002, 8003...).
 If you are using a multi-port pigtail adapter or have multiple adapters plugged in @ boot, then it's a crap shoot which will be assigned to each telnet port.
 Hence the next step.